List of In Another World with My Smartphone characters: Other characters

 The former ruler of the Phrase.
-She dislikes her role and wants to be free of them.
+She dislikes her role and wants to be free of them and abdicating to her younger brother Halle.
 She had been stayed dormant in the form of a nucleus inside Yamato, Yumina's little brother, until Touya extracted her from Yamato's body and gave her a pendent that makes her appear human.
 She stayed at Brunhild for a while as a refuge.
 She soon marries Ende, Ney, and Lycee and she and Ende had a daughter named Allistella.